CQCL/hugr/specification/hugr.md

 Besides `Array<N>`, `Sum` and `Tuple`, these also include variable-sized
 types: `Graph`, `Map` and
 `List` (TODO: can we leave those to the Tierkreis resource?). `NewType` allows named newtypes to be used.
-Containers are linear if any of their components are linear.
+Containers are classic (copyable) only if all of their components are classic.

 Note: any array can be turned into an equivalent tuple, but arrays also support dynamically-indexed `get`.
 (TODO: Indexed by u64, with panic if